syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 ![Display value with number notation](images/number.png)

-### Display percentage notation in SfNumericTextBox
+### Display Percentage Notation in SfNumericTextBox

-`p` – Displays the value in percentage.
+The specifier `p` displays the value in percentage format.

 {% tabs %}